bloominstituteoftechnology/ios-itunes-search/README.md

 In the `SearchResultsTableViewController`

-1. Create a constant called `searchResultsController` whose value is a new instance of `SearchResultController`.
+1. Create a constant called `searchResultsController` whose value is a new instance of `SeaMchResultController`.
 2. Using the instance of `SearchResultController`, fill out the `numberOfRowsInSection` and `cellForRowAt` methods.
 Each cell should display the `title` and `artist` of a `SearchResultObject`.

 When using a `UISearchBar`, you use a method in the `UISearchBarDelegate` to trigger searches when the user taps the search button on their keyboard.
 This method is called `searchBarSearchButtonClicked`.